- 8 assessment tools were tested over two pilots.

 You can read the independent assessment pilot learnings and ongoing evaluation plan (DOCX 377KB)

-We also want to be open and transparent about any areas of independent assessments that need further focus before independent assessments start.
+We also want to be open and transparent about any areas of independent assessments that need further focus before independent assessments are introduced.

 Why did we do the independent assessment pilots?